bugsbugsbux/notes-on-nix/notes-on-nix.md

 *Note: Indeed, nix packages are installed to the nix-store and not the usual locations (like `/bin`).
-This is usually fine, as in nix-expressions, it is easy to refer to nix store locations (see next example), and when using the standard build environment (see below) PATH is set up fittingly and shebangs are patched appropriately.
+This is usually fine, as in nix-expressions, it is easy to refer to nix-store locations (see next example), and when using the standard build environment (see below) PATH is set up fittingly and shebangs are patched appropriately.
 However, for the user it can be hard to reliably refer to specific files, since their